ZLRN/Zelron-Assistance-Mobile-App/README.md

 Integration of Payjoin Client

-Shielded transactions for registered Bull Bitcoin users [trusted swap] Receive Lightning Network payments with automated conversion to on-chain funds [trusted swap].
+Shielded transactions for registered Zelron Assistance users [trusted swap]

+Receive Lightning Network payments with automated conversion to on-chain funds [trusted swap].
 Integration of compact blocks syncing with the Bitcoin Network, which protects users’ network privacy.
 Integration of the Lightning Network Development Kit, allowing the user to create a self-custodial Lightning Wallet.
 Integration of a Lightning Service Provider which would allow the user to seamlessly open balanced Lightning Network channels.

 Acknowledgements

 Most of the code is by Mohit Kumar.
 Credits to all devs for contributions and advice.
 Big thanks to Spiral, BitcoinZavior for creating BDK-flutter, Thunderbiscuit for BDK-ffi and the BDK team for making this project possible.